Macy’s Thanksgiving Day Parade

 - 19 Floats, 9 were newly introduced at the parade this year.

-- 2 Balloonicles – not sure that word means, but you will see the Kool Aid Man, that is a balloonicle.
+- 2 Balloonicles – not sure that word means, but you will see the Kool-Aid Man, which is a balloonicle.

 - 11 Novelty Balloons, these are the non-character balloons you will see.
 These included Macy’s Yellow Stars, Macy’s Red Believe Stars, Pumpkins, Happy Hippo, Harold the Fireman, Wiggleworm, Arrtle the Pirate and others.